hkichen/BillsApp/README.md

 3. Ryan:
 - creating the interaction inside of each bill category and the add statement form
-- handling statement submission to database,
+- handling statement submission to database
-- setting up functionality to access computer/phone camera to take photos
 - storing images in database

 ### Future Features